MamidiSrivaishnavi/MentorAI-AI-for-Bharat/README.md

 # MentorAI – AI for Bharat

-MentorAI is a confusion-aware AI mentor designed to help students understand programming concepts through guided explanations rather than overwhelming answers.
+MentorAI is a confusion-aware AI mentor designed to help the user understand diverse concepts through guided explanations rather than overwhelming answers.

-The system encourages interactive learning by providing short explanations first, then gradually expanding into examples and step-by-step guidance when the student requests it.
+The system encourages interactive learning by providing short explanations first, then gradually expanding into examples and step-by-step guidance when the user requests it.

 ---